senad-d/senad-d.github.io/_posts/2023-03-01-project-csi.md

 8. Execute the GitHub [***Action to build the Docker image***](https://senad-d.github.io/posts/github-actions-docker-build/) and copy the CloudFormation templates to the designated S3 bucket.

-9. Run the GitHub Action to copy frontend files to S3, facilitating their usage with CloudFront.
+9. Run the GitHub Action to [***copy frontend files to S3***](https://senad-d.github.io/posts/github-actions-s3/), facilitating their usage with CloudFront.

-10. Configure automated Actions to start and end the entire environment at specific times.
+10. Configure [***automated Actions***](https://senad-d.github.io/posts/github-actions-auto-env/) to start and end the entire environment at specific times.

 11. Initiate the AWS Infrastructure for the environment using the [***CloudFormation template***](https://senad-d.github.io/posts/project-csi-cf-resources/).

-12. Create an [***ECS Service***](https://senad-d.github.io/posts/project-csi-ecs-db/) for the MySQL container, utilizing EFS for persistent storage.
+12. Create an [***ECS Service***](https://senad-d.github.io/posts/project-csi-ecs-db/) for the MySQL container, utilizing EFS for persistent storage, and using the [***Github action to run the ECS service***](https://senad-d.github.io/posts/github-actions-auto-ecs/).

-13. Establish an [***ECS Service***](https://senad-d.github.io/posts/project-csi-ecs-app/) for the CSInventory container, integrated with a LoadBalancer and Route53.
+13. Establish an [***ECS Service***](https://senad-d.github.io/posts/project-csi-ecs-app/) for the App container, integrated with a LoadBalancer and Route53.

 14. Cease all ECS Services related to the application when required.

 15. Delete the AWS Infrastructure at the end of the day to optimize resources.

 Additionally, we have implemented automated Actions that trigger whenever files change within the "backend" and "frontend" directories.
-These Actions ensure efficient updates and maintenance of the Construction Site Inventory application.
+These Actions ensure efficient updates and maintenance of the application.

 ## Infrastructure